 Skip to main content

-This tutorial walks you through creating a practical data flow analysis recipe that detects dead code in Java programs.
-We'll build a recipe that finds assignments to variables that are never used – a common code quality issue.
+In this tutorial, we will walk through creating a practical data flow analysis recipe that detects dead code in Java program.
+By the end, you will have a recipe that finds assignments to variables that are never used so you can remove those from your code.

 Prerequisites